aheckmann/gm/README.md

 ## examples:

-  check out the examples directory to play around
+  Check out the examples directory to play around.
+  Also take a look at the "Extending gm":http://wiki.github.com/aheckmann/gm/extending-gm page to see how to customize gm to your own needs.

 ## methods